krishivsrana360-oss/smart-charger-module/README.md

 # Smart Charger Module

 A Raspberry Pi based smart charging system that automatically stops charging when the battery reaches a user-defined percentage.
-Built as a final year project at Dharmsinh Desai University.
+Built project at Dharmsinh Desai University.

 ## What it does